JuliaClimate/MeshArrays.jl/README.md

 ### Workflow Example

-The diffusive smoother presented here as an example uses `MeshArrays.jl` to computes partial derivatives over a global domain by transfering data between neighboring subdomain arrays.
+The diffusive smoother presented here as an example uses `MeshArrays.jl` to compute partial derivatives over a global domain / grid, which involves transfering data between neighboring subdomain arrays.
 In this workflow example, we

-1. generate a grid decomposition
+1. generate a global grid decomposition
-2. seed random noise everywhere
+2. seed random noise across global domain
-3. smooth out the noise by applying diffusion globally
+3. smooth out noise by applying diffusion globally
 4. plots the `outer` array of subdomain / `inner` arrays

 ```